1

 The cabin offers many creature comforts for an enjoyable stay.
 However, several of the amenities are only available seasonally.
 Guests should be prepared to bring certain supplies or gear according to the season.

-The cabin can accommodate a maximum of four people with two twin beds with mattresses and one futon in the living room.
-The kitchen is equipped with a sink, table, chairs and a propane stove.
-A wood stove provides heat.
+The cabin can accommodate a maximum of four people with two twin beds with mattresses and one futon in the living room (bedding not provided).
+The kitchen is equipped with a sink, table, chairs, propane oven, and propane fridge (summer months only).
 A picnic table and campfire ring are located outside.
-Be prepared to collect firewood during the summer months.
+Limited bear-proof trash recepticles are located at the back of the cabin (summer months only).
+Please be mindful and try to pack-out as much as you are able to.

 The indoor bathroom is open in the summer and equipped with a sink, flush toilet and shower.
+An outhouse with vault toilet is available for winter use.
 Water is only available from May 20th through early October.
-The propane refrigerator in the kitchen is only available during the summer.
-Garbage service is also provided in the summer months.

 The cabin does not have electricity, so guests must bring their own light sources along with extra batteries or propane.
-Bedding, towels and pillows are not available.

 A mixed-growth pine forest surrounds the area, offering pretty scenery and partial shade.
 Several creeks and rivers flow nearby, the closest being Beaver Creek.
 The cabin is nestled within the Boise Mountain Range at an elevation of 5,100 feet.